REPORT A CONCERN

 BSUK recommends all coaches take Safeguarding Adult training and an introduction online course (cost £25 per person) can be obtained here

-For Safeguading officers we recommend this course, Safeguarding Adults in Sport Setting Club Standards, (cost £10 per person).
+For Safeguarding Officers, we recommend the Safeguarding Adults in Sport Setting Club Standards course (cost £10 per person).

 The Safeguarding procedures on this website have been produced to offer guidance to all those involved with baseball and softball (including employed staff, volunteers, administrators, coaches, officials, parents and players) to help them implement safeguarding best practices with regard to recruitment of staff and volunteers, anti-bullying, use of social media and planning events and competitions.